Jrod-DEV/Nodepop_Node-Express/Readme.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />
 </p>

-> API REST to upload purchase and sale items to a database and consume it from any platform in JSON format.
+> API REST to upload purchase and sale items to a database and consume it from any platform using JSON format.

 ### 🏠 [Homepage](http://localhost:3000)